 Well, while Philips works on Hue Entertainment, Hue TV aims to do just that.
 Using your phone or tablet's camera trained on the screen, Hue TV changes your Hue bulbs' colour to match the on-screen action.
 Using the app means you can't use your tablet or phone for anything else at the same time, but it's worth it for the extra experience that Hue TV brings.
 Also works with Lifx bulbs.

 $2.99 | Download iOS app

-If you're looking to turn your Philips Hue (you can add in your WeMo or Lifx too) lights into a stunning light show to make your room a showstopper, Lightnow for iOS is essential.
+If you're looking to turn your Philips Hue (you can add in your WeMo or Lifx too) lights into a stunning light show to make your room a showstopper, Lightbow for iOS is essential.
 It's one of the largest libraries of light shows you can get.

 Not only that, but there's a fairly powerful editor that you can use to create your own light shows.
-You can control each light step, the duration of the light step, the color of the light step, fades between the steps and the overall duration.
+You can control each light step, the duration of the light step, the colour of the light step, fades between the steps and the overall duration.
 There's also a $24.99 yearly subscription that'll get you access to all presets as they continue to be added to the app.

 $4.99| Download iOS app